IBM-Automation-SPGI/Event-Automation-PoT/3/index.md

-10. The fourth tab, _Message Format_, will automatically recognize the expected JSON data structure of events ingested from the event source.
+10. The fourth step, _Message Format_, will automatically recognize the expected JSON data structure of events ingested from the event source.

     *   _Message format_ may be left as the `JSON` value